anzai249/easy-masonry/README.md

 ## Embedding using iframe

 Note: This method does not support CORS.
+And sometime it's not working well.

 ```html
 <script>